 "I use this app all the time, it's very handy for capturing colors.
 I've just now started organizing the colors so I have quick access to them.
 Many of the issues I have had with the library, the developer is quick to respond and there have been a number of recent updates to improve or fix those things.
 One important remaining issue I have is that on a MacBook Air M1, an attached external monitor captures the Hex color correctly, but then if I drag the window to the internal screen, Pikka returns a different Hex Code.
 On an older MacBook Pro I do not have that issue."

-Best color picker on the AppStore.
+Best color picker for mac.

 "Great design, nicely integrated and very useful.
 Author even added a new colour format on my request within a few days."